DaoCloud/DaoCloud-docs/docs/en/docs/baize/oam/queue/create.md

     ![click button](../../images/queue01.png)

-2. The system will pre-fill basic setup data, including the cluster to deploy to, workspace, queuing strategy, etc. click **OK** after adjusting these parameters.
+2. The system will pre-fill basic setup data, including the cluster to deploy to, workspace, and queuing policy.
+Click **OK** after adjusting these parameters.

     ![fill in](../../images/queue02.png)

 3. A confirmation message will appear upon creation, returning you to the queue management list.
-Click the **⋮** on the right side of the list to perform additional operations such as update or delete.
+Click the **┇** on the right side of the list to perform additional operations such as update or delete.

     ![more actions](../../images/queue03.png)